 Subscribe to Ultimate Classic Rock on

 When the Beatles left London’s Heathrow Airport on the morning on Feb.
 7, 1964 – sent off by a swarm of well-wishing fans – they didn’t know what to expect.
 Even though they had a No. 1 hit with “I Want to Hold Your Hand,” they’d heard enough stories about other British musicians who failed to connect in America to question whether or not their success in England would translate on the other side of the Atlantic.

 But an estimated crowd of somewhere between three and five thousand greeted Pan Am Flight 101 at New York’s John F. Kennedy Airport.
-The group had been tipped off during the flight, but that didn’t make the scene any less incredulous to them.
+The group had been tipped off during the flight, but that didn’t make the Beatles any less incredulous about the scene.

 The Beatles were rushed into Pan Am’s cramped office for a press conference, winning over a condescending press – concerned mostly with their hairstyle – with their wit and charm.
 From there they were ushered into Manhattan, to the Plaza Hotel, where another mob scene was waiting for them.

 “I remember, for instance, the great moment of getting into the limo and putting on the radio, and hearing a running commentary on us,” McCartney added. “‘They have just left the airport and are coming towards New York City. …’ It was like a dream.
 The greatest fantasy ever.”